abstools/abstools/website/src/site/sphinx/examples/resource-modeling.rst

-The basic idea is to create objects at resource-carrying *locations* (see :ref:`sec:deployment-components`).  ``DeploymentComponent`` is a pre-defined ABS class that models a virtual machine, or in general a location that supplies computation resources to the cogs running on it.
+The basic idea is to create objects at resource-carrying *locations* (see :ref:`sec:deployment-components`).  ``DeploymentComponent`` is a predefined ABS class that models a virtual machine, or in general a location that supplies computation resources to the cogs running on it.